-In this example the AES cipher is used.
+In this example, the AES cipher is used.
 AES is significantly more secure than DES and should be preferred where possible.

-In this example the privacy settings are enabled on the SNMPv3 configuration previously set up.
+The privacy settings are enabled on the SNMPv3 configuration previously set up.
 (See Section 5.2: Enabling authentication: authNoPriv Mode.)